-A number of operations can make changes to your project that you either want to monitor carefully or not have at all.
+Apart from the deliberate changes that you and other modelers make when working on your repository, a number of operations can also make changes to your project that you either want to monitor carefully or that you do not want to retain.
 Such events include:

-- Recovering from a database crash
+- Recovering from a database problem

 - Restoring a backup

 - Performing a Project Data Transfer

 - Importing from XMI, and

 - Deleting model elements

-You might have made a copy of the original project or the purpose of the operation is to generate a copy, in which case you can compare the size and row counts of the 'before' and 'after' copies as a convenient 'sanity check'.
-The copies can be on different platforms; you have options to:
+You might have made a copy of the original project, or the purpose of the operation is to generate a copy, in which case you can compare the size and row counts of the 'before' and 'after' copies as a convenient 'sanity check' that the two repositories are equivalent.
+The repositories can be on different platforms and the comparison can be made between files and server based repositories as described here:.

-- Compare a project file to another project file - Compare a project file to a DBMS-based repository - Compare two DBMS repositories
+- Compare a project file to another project file (e.g. a eapx file and a .feap) - Compare a project file to a DBMS-based repository (e.g. a eapx file and an Oracle db) - Compare two DBMS repositories (e.g. a MySQL db and an Oracle db)

-The comparison examines the number of project rows in each database, producing a report indicating the total records in each and the difference in record count between the two.
-If discrepancies are found, you must investigate further manually.
-The comparison does not examine the actual data in the tables.
+The comparison examines the number of rows in each database table, producing a report indicating the total records in each and the difference in record count between the two.
+If discrepancies are found, you would need to investigate further manually.
+The comparison does not examine the actual data in the tables but rather provides the summary in the form of table row counts